El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2022)

 statistically insignificant for areas like Kirkwood, Squaw Valley

-and Alpine Meadows.
-Historically Mammoth was classified with Taos in
+Historically Mammoth is classified with Taos in

-were all below average, 3 of them by 30% or more.
+were all below average, 5 of them by 30% or more.
 However Mammoth set a

 40+ year snowfall record during the strong La Nina of 2010-11, lowering its